-For methodologies based on statistical sampling (e.g., methodologies in the forestry or working land use sectors), ACR requires that the sampling error associated with the mean of the estimated emission reduction/removal not exceed ±10% of the mean at the 90% confidence interval to report the mean of the estimated emission reduction/removal.
-If the Project Proponent cannot meet this target, then the reportable amount shall be the mean minus the lower bound of the 90% confidence interval, applied to the final calculation of emission reductions/removal enhancements.
+(e.g., methodologies in the forestry or working land use sectors), ACR requires that the sampling error associated with the mean of the estimated emission reduction/removal not exceed $\pm 10\%$ of the mean at the 90% confidence interval to report the mean of the estimated emission reduction/removal.
+If the Project Proponent cannot meet this target, then the reportable amount shall be the mean minus the lower bound of the 90% confidence interval, applied to the final calculation of emission reductions/removal enhancements, or must be calculated as specified in the applied methodology.
+Project Proponents are responsible for deciding if potential additional revenues from reporting the mean without an uncertainty deduction justify the additional costs of more intensive sampling to achieve precision of $\pm 10\%$ of the mean at 90% confidence.
 If the sampling error is equal to or greater than 20%, the confidence deduction for the monitoring period must be 100%.
-Project-specific methodologies provide guidance how to calculate this uncertainty deduction.
-Methodologies submitted for ACR approval shall include methods for estimating uncertainty relevant to the project and baseline scenario.
+Project-specific methodologies provide guidance on how to calculate this uncertainty deduction.